ChicagoDSA/haymarket/README.md

 #### Custom values

 - When a social media URL is added, the icon will appear in your footer.
-- Set a custom join URL to override the default national page.

 ### Set default text values